T. Brian Callister

 T. Brian Callister is an American physician who works on care transitions.
 He is a critic of assisted suicide and euthanasia.
 Callister was the National Medical Director, Chief Medical Officer and Senior Physician Executive at The LifeCare Family of Hospitals (now known as "LifeCare Health Partners"), a system of specialty care hospitals, from 2004 – 2016.
 He was an academic hospitalist and associate professor of internal medicine in Reno, Nevada. and is the governor-elect of Nevada for the American College of Physicians.
 Much of his work is focused on healthcare policy, quality improvement, and end-of-life issues.

 Education and career

 Callister graduated from Stanford University with a degree in Economics, and received his M.D. from the University of Utah School Of Medicine.
 After finishing his residency at UCLA, he went to the Nye Regional Medical Center, where he also worked as a rural doctor in Tonopah.
 In 1995, he moved to Reno, where he co-founded the Sierra Hospitalists medical group.
 He also served as the Chief of the Medical Staff and as a Board Member for Catholic Healthcare West's St. Mary's Regional Medical Center.

 In 2004, Callister was named the National Medical Director and Senior Physician Executive for LifeCare Hospitals, a position he held until 2016.
-Callister is an outspoken opponent of physician assisted suicide and euthanasia and has been a guest on The Tucker Carlson Show (FOX), The Federalist, The Daily Signal, and Relevant Radio.
-He has been interviewed and quoted by media outlets.
+Callister is an outspoken opponent of physician assisted suicide and euthanasia.
 Callister serves in a full-time academic role at the University of Nevada, Reno School of Medicine and is also an author and speaker.